 Work Placement at Gosforth Civic Theatre Cafe

-Our Work Placement Programme creates meaningful opportunities for young neurodivergent people and young people with learning disabilities aged between 16-24 years old.
+Our Work Placement Programme gives young neurodivergent people and young people with learning disabilities aged 16–25 the opportunity to work as part of the café team at Gosforth Civic Theatre.

 Support on Every Shift: Every placement is supported with mentors who work alongside our trainees, ensuring they feel confident and valued as essential team members.

-Skills for Careers: From mastering barista techniques to developing customer service skills, our trainees gain hands-on experience across every aspect of cafe operations.
+Learn in a real workplace: From learning barista techniques to developing customer service skills, our trainees gain hands-on experience across every aspect of cafe operations.

 What Our Trainees Learn